BrandonQuintanilla/TODO-MVI/README.md

 ### Summary

 This version of the app is called TODO-MVI-RxJava-Kotlin.
-It is based on an Android ported version of the Model-View-Intent architecture and uses RxJava to implement the reactive caracteristic of the architecture.
+It is based on an Android ported version of the Model-View-Intent architecture and uses RxJava to implement the reactive characteristic of the architecture.
 It is initially a fork of the [TODO-MVP-RXJAVA](https://github.com/googlesamples/android-architecture/tree/todo-mvp-rxjava).

 The MVI architecture embraces reactive and functional programming.
 The two main components of this architecture, the _View_ and the _ViewModel_ can be seen as functions, taking an input and emiting outputs to each other.
 The _View_ takes input from the _ViewModel_ and emit back _intents_.
 The _ViewModel_ takes input from the _View_ and emit back _view states_.
 This means the _View_ has only one entry point to forward data to the _ViewModel_ and vice-versa, the _ViewModel_ only has one way to pass information to the _View_.
 This is reflected in their API.
 For instance, The _View_ has only two exposed methods: